There's time to work on sleep. The idea that you can make irreversible mistakes with baby sleep is a myth. Take a breath. You've got this.

 You also get to decide when it’s not working for you anymore, and at that point you can work to make a change.

 It’s not a tightrope, it’s more like riding a bike.

-Advice can make you feel like “one mistake, and it’s all over,” but parenting isn’t that treacherous.
+The advice can make you feel like “one mistake, and it’s all over,” but parenting isn’t that treacherous.
 It’s not a tightrope where one slip-up has disastrous effects.
 There is room to make mistakes, fall down, and course correct.
 And, dear parent, a tip from someone with grown children?
-You have a lifetime of mistakes and repair in your future.
+You have a lifetime of mistakes and repairs in your future.
 The parenting road is long…pace yourself.